Standon Calling

-Standon Calling is an annual music festival held near the village of Standon, Hertfordshire, United Kingdom, in the grounds of private residence Standon Lordship.
+Standon Calling was an annual music festival held near the village of Standon, Hertfordshire, United Kingdom, in the grounds of private residence Standon Lordship.
 It is a themed boutique festival which grew from a birthday barbecue into an annual public event.

 History

 The festival began as a birthday barbecue for founder Alex Trenchard in 2001.
 It became a live music event in 2004, with a single stage on the same site with a one-day line-up.

 In 2005, a second stage was built in an adjacent field; after the final act, organiser Trenchard announced to visitors "Don't go to bed!".
 Performers dressed as fairies, who were hidden in the crowd, threw off their cloaks and led the festival-goers to a surprise all-night party.

 The festival expanded to two days in 2006 with a full-size main stage.

 2007 saw a Rio Carnival theme and the blossoming of another festival tradition, fancy dress on Saturday.
 Headliners were The Rumble Strips, New Young Pony Club, Noisettes and Mr Hudson & The Library.
 Friendly Fires also played the main stage on Saturday afternoon.

 In 2008 the festival expanded to three full days, with the Super Furry Animals closing the main stage.
 Other acts included Florence & The Machine, The Maccabees, Glasvegas, Late Of The Pier, and Dan Le Sac Vs Scroobius Pip.

 The theme was Japanese culture, with outfits varying from Harajuku girls to Wasabi peas.
 Japanese acts included Melt Banana, Acid Mother's Temple and Cosmic Inferno, while activities included calligraphy demonstrations, tea tastings and binocular football.

 There was even an underwater disco, which won Standon Calling the Innovation Award at 2008's UK Festival Awards.

 In 2009 the theme was "Space", commemorating the 40th anniversary of the Apollo 11 Moon landings.
 The festival site was duly decorated with props including a Tardis from cult BBC sci-fi serial Doctor Who and the DeLorean time machine from the Back to the Future film trilogy.
 There were several space-related events, including two evening presentations by space expert Jerry Stone of Spaceflight UK.